-The Simba Cassandra ODBC Driver supports Apache Cassandra versions 2.0.0 through 2.2.5.
+The Simba Cassandra ODBC Driver supports Apache Cassandra versions 2.0.0 through 3.x.

 Install the driver on client machines where the application is installed.
 Each machine that you install the driver on must meet the following minimum system requirements: